Use Of The Death Penalty In U.S. Near A 25-Year Low, Report Finds

 Peak years provide a stark contrast.
 In 1999, there were 98 executions.
 In 1996, there were 315 new death sentences.

-The continued trend of relatively low rates of executions and death sentencing comes as public support for the death penalty fell to its lowest level in 45 years, according to an October 2017 Gallup poll, which found that 55 percent of Americans endorse capital punishment.
+The continued trend of relatively low rates of executions and death sentencing comes as public support for the death penalty fell to its lowest level in 45 years, according to an October 2017 Gallup Poll, which found that 55 percent of Americans endorse capital punishment.

 The DPIC report says there is a strong geographical concentration in the use of the death penalty.
 Seventy-four percent of all executions in the U.S. took place in four states: Texas (7), Arkansas (4), Florida (3) and Alabama (3).
 The remainder were carried out in four other states: Ohio (2), Virginia (2), Georgia (1) and Missouri (1).

-You may remember that Arkansas sought to execute eight inmates earlier this year, over the course of just 11 days — which would have been a rate unprecedented in recent U.S. history, had it been happened as planned.
+You may remember that Arkansas sought to execute eight inmates earlier this year, over the course of just 11 days — which would have been a rate unprecedented in recent U.S. history, had it happened as planned.
 The state cited the pending expiration of its lethal injection drugs as the impetus for the fast pace of executions.
 But four of those scheduled executions were stayed.

 Across the country, more than 70 percent of scheduled executions were not carried out, whether because of exonerations, commutations or pardons, or because the executions were rescheduled.